 If you’re sending marketing emails manually (yes, a few people still prefer this!), you need to have an unsubscribe capability.

 You can include a link just saying please reply with unsubscribe in the subject line and handle it manually.
 It doesn’t look exactly professional, but you can do it.
 Just make sure you complete any unsubscribe requests within 5 working days.

 3. You must have consent

-Explicit consent means that the subscriber has confirmed in some way that is visible and recorded that they would like to receive emails from you.
+Express consent means that the subscriber has confirmed in some way that is visible and recorded that they would like to receive emails from you.